-5 Priority areas requiring strengthening to reduce natural risk and vulnerability as identified by Eastern Caribbean countries include i) critical public infrastructure such as airports and hospitals; (ii) other public infrastructure such as transport and water grids; (iii) government buildings; (iv) watershed management; (v) urban flood mitigation; (vi) coastal protection; and (vii) landslide risk reduction.
+&lt;sup>7 Priority areas requiring strengthening to reduce natural risk and vulnerability as identified by Eastern Caribbean countries include i) critical public infrastructure such as airports and hospitals; (ii) other public infrastructure such as transport and water grids; (iii) government buildings; (iv) watershed management; (v) urban flood mitigation; (vi) coastal protection; and (vii) landslide risk reduction.
+The initial allocation for this component was fully utilized to address the impacts of the December 2013 flood disaster and was replenished under the additional financing.

-6 in accordance with Section 32 of the National Emergency and Disaster Management Act of 2006.
+&lt;sup>9 In accordance with Section 32 of the National Emergency and Disaster Management Act of 2006.